hackalog/hackalog.github.io/_posts/2020-02-20-reproducibility.md

 preserve (and share) the whole process of data science, including the data munging.

-At Pydata NYC 2018, Amy and I ran a tutorial called "Reproducible Data
+At PyData NYC 2018, Amy and I ran a tutorial called "Reproducible Data
-Science: Up your bus number".
+Science: [Up your Bus Number]".
 At that workshop we were intending to talk a great deal about the munging of data, and the wonderful and clever APIs that we had settled on to help simplify that process.
 When we actually ran the tutorial, it turned out that about 80% of our time